mikezano/zano-press/lessons/how-to-hsla.md

 | Blue   | <span class="blue-1 wt bm">hsla(240, 90%, 50%, 1)</span> | <span class="blue-2 wt bm">hsla(240, 60%, 50%, 1)</span>   | <span class="blue-3 wt bm">hsla(240, 30%, 50%, 1)</span>   |
 | Purple | <span class="purple-1 bm">hsla(300, 90%, 50%, 1)</span>  | <span class="purple-2 wt bm">hsla(300, 60%, 50%, 1)</span> | <span class="purple-3 wt bm">hsla(300, 30%, 50%, 1)</span> |

-...You go from vibrant to muted (heading towards gray) colors :D
+...You go from vibrant to more muted (heading towards gray) colors :D

 With HSLa, there's less guessing and more adjusting being made.
 You have a better idea of what will happen with your colors as values change.
 You can make colors that work well together by keeping the saturation and light values the same and really just changing the hue value!